kaizengrowth/AlgoWorkout/README.md

 * [7:49pm] Gave a rough try to GetQuestionByName ...
 FindOne()
 * [9:39pm] Display modal (for creating a session).
 Figured out stupid bug with button that won't click because of webpack double import: https://stackoverflow.com/questions/67099424/react-onclick-not-working-in-any-components After removing the build script from index.html, now the button works in a basic way.
 * [10:05pm] Working modal with pomodoro image!
 Easy wins.
+* [11:44pm] Too easy to waste a lot of time on fun styling once the main components are working!
+Go back to focusing on CRUD routes!